Laptop Battery Tips

 Refer to the owners manual to find out which rechargeable battery types the particular device supports or use our QuickFind search engine to find the device in our database.
 The database will automatically list all of the battery types supported by the machine.What is a “smart” Battery?

-The New Battery Isn’t Charging.
+The New Dyson Battery Isn’t Charging.
 What’s the Deal?

 New batteries are shipped in a discharged condition and must charged before use.
 We generally recommend an overnight charge (approximately twelve hours).
 Refer to the user’s manual for charging instructions.
 Rechargeable batteries should be cycled (fully charged and then fully discharged) two to four times initially to allow them to reach their full capacity.
 (Note: it is normal for a battery to become warm to the touch during charging and discharging).New batteries are hard for the device to charge; they have never been fully charged and are therefore “unformed”.
 Sometimes the device’s charger will stop charging a new battery before it is fully charged.
 If this happens, remove the battery from the device and then reinsert it.
 The charge cycle should begin again.
 This may happen several times during the first battery charge.
 Don’t worry; it’s perfectly normal.
 And now the disclaimer: Any statements and data in this file are for general information purposes.
 They represent the latest technical status at the time of publishing.
 BiX reserves the right to change the data in this file without prior notice.
 The technical information is given in a descriptive way and does not guarantee any properties or enlarge any warranties given.